asda-mobile/pod-template/POD_README.md

 ## License

-${POD_NAME} is available under the MIT license.
+${POD_NAME} is available under a PRIVATE license.
 See the LICENSE file for more info.